M-O-P-D/Police-Supply-Demand/README.md

 ### Encryption

 Some of the input data is encrypted and the model requires a key to decrypt it.
 The key should be stored in the environment variable `CRIMS_ENCRYPTION_KEY`.
-The best practice for managing this is to create a `.env` file that does it (which will be loaded by python automatically), containing the following:
+The best practice for managing this is to store the key in a local `.env` file (which will be loaded by python automatically), with the following content:

 ```bash
 CRIMS_ENCRYPTION_KEY=<insert key here>